 |Save Destination||Yes||You must click the “Save Destination” button in the lower right hand corner in order for changes to take effect|

 Group Mappings select users based on one or more conditionals to add to a destination group.
+If users no longer satisfy the conditionals for a group mapping, they will be removed from that group.
 Depending on the destination, you must enter a group path in a specific format:

 - Active Directory: “CN=[insert group name here,OU=[insert OU name here]”, without the quotes or brackets.
 An OU is not required, if the group will be inserted into the base path.
 If multiple OU’s are used, they should be listed from most specific to least specific.